kennylugo/iphone-emulator/README.md

 # iphone-emulator - Final Front-End Project for The New York Code & Design Academy
-iOS created with Front-End Technologies (HTML,CSS,JS/JQUERY)
+iOS built with Front-End Technologies (HTML,CSS,JS/JQUERY)

 [Click here to see it live!](https://kennybatista.github.io/iphone-emulator)